 IMPORTANT NOTICE!

-Most experts now agree that Google Authenticator isn’t the most secure option.
+Most security experts now agree that Google Authenticator isn’t the most secure option.
 It’s better than nothing, but click the link here to understand why it isn’t secure and what free alternatives exist.

-Google Authenticator Setup Tutorial (Video)
+Google Authenticator Setup (Video Tutorial)

-The following video on the All Things Secured YouTube channel is part of our Tech Tips Tuesday segment where we cover important changes you should start making in your online security.
+If you prefer to see this process in action, the following video on the All Things Secured YouTube channel is part of our Tech Tips Tuesday segment where we cover important changes you should start making in your online security.

 Give it a quick watch: